How does Rest Less make money

 Beautiful Thailand is known as ‘The Land of Smiles’.
-It’s been one of the world’s favourite travel destinations for decades, not least since The Beach hit our screens back in 2000 and made Koh Phi Phi an international dream island destination.
+It’s been one of the world’s favourite travel destinations for decades, not least since The Beach hit our screens in 2000 and made Koh Phi Phi an international dream island destination.

 From big, busy party islands to tiny, untouched nature reserves, Thailand’s islands offer a range of landscapes and a wealth of unforgettable experiences.
 So whatever you’re looking for from your next escape, you’ll easily find it.